 Table Disclosure Requirement Disclosure Location 8.
-Secui ritizatio ns Qualita Α securi eneral qualitative disclosure requirement with respect to a tization (including synthetic securitizations), including a sion of: Basel III Regulatory Capital Disclosures: Securitization (1) The bank's objectives for securitizing assets, including the extent to which these activities transfer credit risk of the underlying exposures away from the bank to other entities and including the type of risks assumed and retained with resecuritization activity; 2019 Annual Report on Form 10-K (1) Note 1 - Significant Accounting Policies (2) The nature of the risks (e.g. liquidity risk) inherent in the securitized assets; 2020 Third Quarter Report on Form 10-Q (1) Note 14 - VIEs (3) The roles played by the bank in the securitization process and an indication of the extent of the bank's involvement in each of them; (4) The processes in place to monitor changes in the credit and market risk of securitization exposures including how those processes differ for resecuritization exposures; (5) The bank's policy for mitigating the credit risk retained through securitization and resecuritization exposures; and (6) The risk-based capital approaches that the bank follows for its securitization exposures including the type of securitization exposure to which each approach applies. В A list o of: (1) The type of securitization SPEs that the bank, as sponsor, uses to securitize third-party exposures.
-The bank must indicate whether it has exposure to these SPEs, either on- or off-balance sheet; and Basel III Regulatory Capital Disclosures: Securitization 2020 Third Quarter Report on Form 10-Q (2) Affiliated entities: (1) Note 14 - VIEs (-/ (i) That the bank manages or advises; and (ii) That invest either in the securitization exposures that the bank has securitized or in securitization SPEs that the bank sponsors. С ary of the bank's accounting policies for securitization ies, including: Basel III Regulatory Capital Disclosures: Securitization (1) Whether the transactions are treated as sales or financings; 2019 Annual Report on Form 10-K (2) Recognition of gain-on-sale; (1) Note 1 - Significant Accounting Policies (3) Methods and key assumptions applied in valuing retained or purchased interests; 2020 Third Quarter Report on Form 10-Q (2) Note 14 - VIEs (4) Changes in methods and key assumptions from the previous period for valuing retained interests and impact of the changes; (5) Treatment of synthetic securitizations; (6) How exposures intended to be securitized are valued and whether they are recorded under subpart D of this part; and (7) Policies for recognizing liabilities on the balance sheet for arrangements that could require the bank to provide financial support for securitized assets.
-D inforn planation of significant changes to any quantitative nation since the last reporting period.
+Secu ons Qualita and an eliabetic displacement of the control of the Decel III Decelete on Constal Diselectors Α securi eneral qualitative disclosure requirement with respect to a tization (including synthetic securitizations), including a sion of: Basel III Regulatory Capital Disclosures: Securitization (1) The bank's objectives for securitizing assets, including the extent to which these activities transfer credit risk of the underlying exposures away from the bank to other entities and including the type of risks assumed and retained with resecuritization activity; 2020 Annual Report on Form 10-K (1) Note 1 - Significant Accounting Policies (2) The nature of the risks (e.g. liquidity risk) inherent in the securitized assets; 2021 First Quarter Report on Form 10-Q (1) Note 13 - VIEs (3) The roles played by the bank in the securitization process and an indication of the extent of the bank's involvement in each of them; (4) The processes in place to monitor changes in the credit and market risk of securitization exposures including how those processes differ for resecuritization exposures; (5) The bank's policy for mitigating the credit risk retained through securitization and resecuritization exposures; and (6) The risk-based capital approaches that the bank follows for its securitization exposures including the type of securitization exposure to which each approach applies. В A list o of: (1) The type of securitization SPEs that the bank, as sponsor, uses to securitize third-party exposures.
+The bank must indicate whether it has exposure to these SPEs, either on- or off-balance sheet; and Basel III Regulatory Capital Disclosures: Securitization 2021 First Quarter Report on Form 10-Q (2) Affiliated entities: (1) Note 13 - VIEs (i) That the bank manages or advises; and (ii) That invest either in the securitization exposures that the bank has securitized or in securitization SPEs that the bank sponsors. С nary of the bank's accounting policies for securitization ies, including: Basel III Regulatory Capital Disclosures: Securitization (1) Whether the transactions are treated as sales or financings; 2020 Annual Report on Form 10-K (2) Recognition of gain-on-sale; (1) Note 1 - Significant Accounting Policies (3) Methods and key assumptions applied in valuing retained or purchased interests; 2021 First Quarter Report on Form 10-Q (2) Note 13 - VIEs (4) Changes in methods and key assumptions from the previous period for valuing retained interests and impact of the changes; (5) Treatment of synthetic securitizations; (6) How exposures intended to be securitized are valued and whether they are recorded under subpart D of this part; and (7) Policies for recognizing liabilities on the balance sheet for arrangements that could require the bank to provide financial support for securitized assets.
+D planation of significant changes to any quantitative nation since the last reporting period.
 Not applicable.
 No changes since last reporting period.
-Quantit B 100 1 0 0 1 1 1 1 E securi (categ expos otal outstanding exposures securitized by the bank in tizations that meet the operational criteria provided in § .141 orized into traditional and synthetic securitizations), by ure type, separately for securitizations of third-party ures for which the bank acts only as sponsor.
+Quantit E securi (categ expos otal outstanding exposures securitized by the bank in tizations that meet the operational criteria provided in § .141 corized into traditional and synthetic securitizations), by ure type, separately for securitizations of third-party ures for which the bank acts only as sponsor.
 Basel III Regulatory Capital Disclosures: Securitization.
 No material exposures.